 What is Identity Theft?

 Identity theft is when your personal information is stolen and used to commit fraud or other crimes.
 It is a serious crime that affects millions of Americans every year.
 The Federal Trade Commission (FTC) has set up a special website to address what Identity Theft is, how to deter it, detect it, and defend against it.
-To learn more about what Identity Theft is and how it occurs, click here.

 How Do I DETER Identity Theft?